jfecher/ante-website/content/docs/faq.md

   - Safe, shared mutability enables Ante to model higher-level code from garbage-collected languages like Java or C#.
   - Combined with Ante's core of ownership + borrowing, this means Ante code can be both high-level or lower-level closer to Rust.
     This is very important for both efficiency and ergonomics since both high-level and low-level code work better together.
-    Today, when a language has both ordinary business logic and important fast loops it must either:
+    Today, when a language has both ordinary business logic and hard performance constraints it must either:
     - Split their build & complicate hiring by having developers work in multiple languages or split the team by language
     - Commit to only a single high-level or low-level language where:
       - Using only a low-level language sacrifices the brevity and development speed of the business logic
-      - Using only a high-level language sacrifices the optimization potential of the fast loops.
+      - Using only a high-level language often sacrifices the level of control necessary to write optimizations to meet the performance constraints.
   - Ante enables using the same language for both, making business logic faster and easier to write compared to other low-level languages so that developers have more time to spend on optimizations and bug fixes.